ChoongTuckWai/cpp_calculate_multiplication_of_2_matrix/README.md

 3. Use float or double type instead of int in this project.

-5. measure execution time of function

-## TODO

 4. For UI behavior, use a default value to simplify testing procedure.
 Keep dynamic input matrix dimension in advanced mode.

+5. measure execution time of function